-Children and Siblings (CS): For children who are not living in sample person's household, relationship to sample person, gender, date of birth, and city and state of residence are asked.
+Strict Sections concerning information on family Children and Siblings (CS): For children not living in sample person's household, relationship, gender, date of birth, and city and state are asked.
 For all children, education, marital status, and information on their children are asked.
-Number of sample person's living siblings is obtained.
+Number of living siblings is also obtained.
 Early Life (EL): Questions on whether parents are living and age at death are asked.